PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/Configuration.md

 public abstract class PossibleValuesAttribute : Attribute {
     /// <summary>
-    /// All possible values for this member represented as strings.
-The given container might be null
-    /// and can be used to resolve possible values
-    /// </summary>
-    public abstract IEnumerable<string> ResolvePossibleValues(IContainer pluginContainer);

-    /// <summary>
     /// Flag if this member implements its own string to value conversion.
 If this is set to false the runtime
     /// will try to convert the the value with a predefined set of conversions for native types.
 This must be overriden
     /// whenever your string repesents and object.